Factbox: Six Democrats still in the fight for U.S. presidential nomination

 Media mogul and former New York City Mayor Bloomberg, 77, announced his candidacy in November, very late in the game.

-In an unusual move, Bloomberg is skipping early voting states, focussing instead on the larger states such as California, Florida and Texas that vote on March 3 - Super Tuesday - and beyond.
+In an unusual move, Bloomberg is skipping early voting states, focusing instead on the larger states such as California, Florida and Texas that vote on March 3 - Super Tuesday - and beyond.

 Ranked by Forbes as the eighth-richest American with an estimated worth of $53.4 billion, Bloomberg has previously been praised within the party for his advocacy and philanthropy on climate change and in fighting gun violence.
 He served as mayor of New York from 2002 to 2013.

-Biden has poured hundreds of millions of dollars of his own wealth into trying to win the nomination, spending millions on television advertisements.
+Bloomberg has poured hundreds of millions of dollars of his own wealth into trying to win the nomination, spending millions on television advertisements.

 The 70-year-old U.S. senator from Massachusetts saw her standing in opinion polls skyrocket and then fade in the months leading up to the early primary contests.
-Warren finished third in Iowa, is likely to finish fifth in South Carolina, and was fourth in Nevada and New Hampshire, which neighbours her home state.
+Warren finished third in Iowa, is likely to finish fifth in South Carolina, and was fourth in Nevada and New Hampshire, which neighbors her home state.

 A fierce critic of Wall Street, she has based her campaign on a populist anti-corruption message and argues the country needs “big, structural change.”

-Despite her liberalism, she has been criticized by some progressives for not fully embracing the “Medicare for All” healthcare plan that would eliminate private insurance in favour of a government-run plan.
+Despite her liberalism, she has been criticized by some progressives for not fully embracing the “Medicare for All” healthcare plan that would eliminate private insurance in favor of a government-run plan.
 Some moderates, on the other hand, view her policies, which include a tax on the super-rich, as too extreme.

 Even so, Warren contends that she is the best candidate to unite the party’s warring moderate and progressive factions.

-The U.S. senator from Minnesota has built her campaign by presenting herself as a pragmatic alternative to the likes of Sanders and Warren and charming voters with a self-effacing sense of humour.
+The U.S. senator from Minnesota has built her campaign by presenting herself as a pragmatic alternative to the likes of Sanders and Warren and charming voters with a self-effacing sense of humor.

-She focussed much of her early campaign on winning the neighbouring state of Iowa, where she finished fifth.
-She was able to capitalise on her momentum and placed third in New Hampshire, a result that has rocketed her campaign into the top tier of candidates.
+She focused much of her early campaign on winning the neighboring state of Iowa, where she finished fifth.
+She was able to capitalize on her momentum and placed third in New Hampshire, a result that has rocketed her campaign into the top tier of candidates.

 But she saw her steam fizzle when she hit Nevada, where she finished sixth, and South Carolina, where she is likely to finish sixth once votes are counted.